Alice Bache Gould: Early life and education

 Alice Bache Gould was born on January 5, 1868, in Cambridge, Massachusetts, to Benjamin Apthorp Gould (1824-1896) and Mary Apthorp Quincy Gould (1834-1883).
 Her mother was part of the Quincy political family and a descendant of Rev. George Phillips who settled Watertown, Massachusetts in 1630.
 Her father, an astronomer, headed the Argentine National Observatory.
 Alice lived briefly with her family in Cordoba, Argentina before being sent back to Cambridge in 1871, to live with relatives.
 Alice lived mainly in the United States but frequently traveled to Argentina.
 Tragically, while on a birthday trip to the River Rio Primero on February 8, 1874, her older sisters Susan Morton Quincy Gould and Lucretia Goddard Gould and their nurse Alvina Fontaine were swept away and drowned.
 Alice and her younger siblings Mary and Benjamin were unable to help.
 In 1883, Alice Bache Gould suffered a further loss when her mother died.
 Her father finally returned from Argentina in 1885.

 Gould studied briefly at the Society for the Collegiate Instruction of Women in Cambridge (later Radcliffe College) in 1885, before attending Bryn Mawr College from 1886 to 1889.
 One of her close friends was Emily Greene Balch.
 She graduated from Bryn Mawr as a member of the school's second graduating class in 1889 with her A.B. in mathematics and physics.
-She went on to study at Massachusetts Institute of Technology and at Newnham College, Cambridge in England from 1890-1893.
+She went on to study at Massachusetts Institute of Technology and at Newnham College, Cambridge in England from 1890 to 1893.
 Although Newnham allowed women to attend classes, it did not yet grant them degrees.
 After teaching briefly at Carleton College in Northfield, Minnesota, she became a graduate student in mathematics at the University of Chicago in 1894, studying with E. H. Moore.
 However, her father's death in 1896, the end of her fellowship, and poor health, prevented her from completing her thesis on Brocardian geometry, a type of geometry developed by Henri Brocard.
 She returned to Cambridge to recover her health.

 On November 17, 1897, Alice fulfilled one of her father's ambitions by donating $20,000 to the National Academy of Sciences for the Benjamin Apthorp Gould Fund to support researchers and "advance the science of astronomy".
 The New York Times identified it at the time as "one of the largest funds in the country".